LSC Faculty/Staff Directory

 Course Number: 1559

-Clinical Radiography Theory I This course runs concurrent with RADT1558.
+Clinical Radiography Theory This course runs concurrent to Clinical Radiography.
 It is a structured film critique/review of the chest and abdomen.
 (Prerequisites: Entry into the Radiologic Technology program.
-Current mantoux and current CPR certification.)
-(0 hrs lec/1 hr lab/0 hrs OJT)
+Current Mantoux and current CPR certification.)
+(1 hr lec/0 hrs lab/0 hrs

 Subject: RADT